 Why Cocoa Butter for Homemade White Chocolate

 Cocoa butter is the primary ingredient in white chocolate and it is produced when cocoa beans are fermented, roasted, and pressed.
 This process separates the chocolate liquor from cocoa solids and cocoa butter.
-Cocoa butter is often then refined and deodorized which removes its beautiful, rich and bloomy floral notes which is why it’s imperative to buy food-grade, unrefined oil (you can get it online or in a few of the better health food stores).
+Cocoa butter is often then refined and deodorized which removes its beautiful, rich and bloomy floral notes which is why it’s imperative to buy food-grade, unrefined oil.

 Cocoa butter is rich in vitamin E and K – fat-soluble vitamins that help to support eye, skin and heart health.
 Saturated and monounsaturated fat comprise the 97% of fatty acids found in cocoa butter, and these fats also contribute to cocoa butter’s stability in cooking and its long shelf-life.
 Monounsaturated fat, the same kind found in olive oil and avocado and lard, supports cardiovascular health while stearic acid (the primary saturated fat in cocoa butter as well as in beef) has cholesterol-lowering properties.

 Homemade White Chocolate for White Chocolate Cranberry Bark

 While cocoa butter, with its floral notes and rich creaminess, is the primary ingredient in white chocolate, I still prefer making my own.
 Commercial white chocolates are typically loaded with emulsifiers, additives and white sugar.
 And they are, to my taste, far too sweet.